Susceptibility of Continual Learning Against Adversarial Attacks

 \section{Conclusion}

-We have substantiated that the capacity to misclassify any class, whether belonging to current or previously learned tasks can be misclassified by simply creating an adversary example of a desire class.
-We found that adversarial attacks were successful in all three scenarios: task-incremental learning, domain-incremental learning, and class-incremental learning.
-These scenarios encompass evaluations of various state-of-the-art continual learning methods, including EWC, EWC online, SI, XDG, LwF, DGR, DGR+Distill, and iCARL.
+We have substantiated that the capacity to misclassify any class, whether belonging to current or previously acquired tasks, can be readily exploited by creating adversarial examples targeting a specific desired class.
+Our investigations reveal the effectiveness of adversarial attacks across three distinct scenarios: task-incremental learning, domain-incremental learning, and class-incremental learning.
+These scenarios encompass evaluations of various state-of-the-art continual learning methodologies, including EWC, EWC online, SI, XDG, LwF, DGR, DGR+Distill, and iCARL.

-Our empirical findings strongly underscore the heightened vulnerability of continual learning techniques are more vulnerable to adversarial attacks.
-In light of these vulnerabilities, we emphatically advocate for a concerted effort within the research community invest significant effort to enhance the robustness of continuous learning paradigms.
+Our empirical findings strongly underscore the heightened vulnerability of continual learning techniques to adversarial attacks.
+In light of these vulnerabilities, we emphatically advocate for a concerted effort within the research community to bolster the robustness of continuous learning paradigms.
 It is imperative to address these vulnerabilities comprehensively to prevent such detrimental situations from materializing in practical applications.